-It began with your boots.
-The shiny, black leather boots that laced up to your ankles.
-You were fastidious with those boots, always polishing them, buffing them, to a high luster.
+It began with David’s boots.
+The shiny, black leather boots that laced up his ankles.
+He was fastidious with those boots, always polishing them, buffing them, to a high luster.

-You had them on the day you were killed.
+He had them on the day he was killed.
 The police returned them to us in a hospital-issue plastic bag.For more than two years they sat in the basement, hidden from view.
 I was unable to even glance in their general direction without breaking into tears.

-But two weeks ago I moved them to the closet in my office, your old bedroom.
+But recently, I moved them to the closet in my office, David’s old bedroom.
 And I looked at them.
 Really looked at them.
 I ran my finger along the gash on the side of the right one.
 It was filled with road dirt and concrete dust.
 The toes were equally battered, the leather scraped from them completely.

-They told the story of your last moments.
+They told the story of my son’s last moments.

-You were in the intersection when a driver turning left barrelled towards you.
-You saw her.
-She did not see you.
-She hit you as you were running backwards to the safety of the curb.
-One tonne of metal rammed into you, driving you up onto your toes and slamming you into the concrete garbage can.
-You buckled to the right, your boot scraping the ground as you hung between the trash bin and the car.
-The driver must have backed up then, allowing you to drop to the pavement.
+It was January 27, 2014.
+David was in a crosswalk when a driver turning left barrelled towards him.
+David saw her.
+She did not see him.
+She hit him as he was running backwards to the safety of the curb.
+One tonne of metal rammed into him, driving him up onto his toes and slamming him into the concrete garbage can.
+David buckled to the right, his boot scraping the ground as he hung between the trash bin and the car.
+The driver must have backed up then, allowing him to drop to the pavement.

-When I think of her I am filled with rage and despair.
-Rage that she took your life, despair because there is nothing I can do about it.
+When I think of the driver I am filled with rage and despair.
+Rage that she took my son’s life, despair because there is nothing I can do about it.

-As if the boots were not enough, Dad and I visited the Isaak Kornelsen parklet on Whyte Avenue, a half block from where you were killed.
-The small space, carved out temporarily each summer along the four-lane road, honours the memory of Isaak, a young man killed when a truck driver hit his bicycle.
+As if the boots were not enough, my husband, Steve, and I visited the Isaak Kornelsen parklet on Whyte Avenue, a half block from where David was killed.
+The small space, carved out temporarily each summer along the four-lane road, honours the memory of Isaak, a young man killed when he was run over by a truck driver.

 It was a hot day.
-I suggested we go to a restaurant for ice cream.
+I suggested we go for ice cream.